marcus-seldin/myokine-signaling/README.md

 3: Generation of pseudo-single-cell muscle maps and cross-tissue regressions (Fig 3)

-# Datasets (pre-processed) used in this study are available here:
+# All datasets (pre-processed) used in this study are available here:
 https://drive.google.com/drive/folders/1YKT8lkGzGVFk74CqS5FmT6lIH0ZVfgfJ?usp=sharing

-## Publicly available data used here were acquired from:
+## Publicly available data used (above) were acquired from:

 GTEx V8: https://gtexportal.org/home/datasets